-Basic (loss) income per share is calculated by dividing net (loss) income by the weighted-average number of shares outstanding during the period.
-Diluted (loss) income per share adjusts the basic (loss) income per share for the effects of any potentially dilutive securities in periods in which the Company has net income and such effects are dilutive under the treasury stock method.
+Basic income (loss) per share is calculated by dividing net income (loss) by the weighted-average number of shares outstanding during the period.
+Diluted income (loss) per share adjusts the basic income (loss) per share for the effects of any potentially dilutive securities in periods in which the Company has net income and such effects are dilutive under the treasury stock method.

-Following is a summary of the components of basic and diluted (loss) income per share for the periods presented:
+Following is a summary of the components of basic and diluted income (loss) per share for the periods presented: